 - Keep your drains clear.
 Remove snow from on or around your outdoors drains and septic tank.

-Should your sewer line end up freezing, you can thaw the pipes on your own by pouring very hot water (not boiling) down the drain.
+Should other industrial parts of your sewer line end up freezing, you can thaw the pipes on your own by pouring very hot water (not boiling) down the drain.

 The hot water will thaw the blockage but be careful – if the water you use is too hot, you risk damaging PVC pipes or causing a pressure build that can lead the pipe to burst.